 Explore the Learn from Anywhere Classroom

 LfA technology functionality has been added to hundreds of spaces across all three campuses.
 Explore classrooms, access classroom checklists and recordings guidance, and view an adapter guide offered by DL&I, LETS & BUMC Educational Technology teams.

 Peer-to-peer learning promotes engagement, collaborative thinking, and can be mutually fulfilling.
 This is the foundation for the LfA Faculty Coaches model.
-Learn about the role of a Faculty Coach, find out how to connect, and view the list of over 120 coaches ready to assist your School/College.
+Learn about the role of a Faculty Coach, find out how to connect, and view the list of approximately 130 coaches ready to assist BU’s Schools and Colleges.
 Read more.

 Learn from Anywhere FAQs